Rat5ak/policy-pal/README.md

 # 🕵️ PolicyPal

 *"ME PRESS BUTTON.
 FIND PRIVACY LIES."*
-– Ancient Internet Wisdom, circa 2025
+— Ancient Internet Wisdom, circa 2025

-**PolicyPal** is your digital spear for hunting down changes in privacy policies from your favorite data-hoarding platforms.
+PolicyPal is your digital spear 🗡️ for hunting updates in privacy policies across your favorite data-hoarding platforms.

 Except now...
-There is no button.
+There **is no button.**
-The machine just runs.
+The machine awakens **every 15 minutes.**
-Every 15 minutes.
 Silently.
 Efficiently.
 Like a paranoid squirrel with root access.